it-at-m/digiwf-ok.ewo-integration/README.md

 ## About The Project

-The goal of this library is enabling async OK.EWO requests.
+The goal of this library is to enable OK.EWO requests.

 <p align="right">(<a href="#top">back to top</a>)</p>